Sustainability Series: Green Roofs

 Article information and share options

 With increased urbanization, green roofs are becoming a major trend.
-They offer many advantages to building owners, occupiers, the general public, and the environment: from better insulation, reduced power consumption, stormwater retention, improved air quality, to a biodiverse environment and aesthetic diversity.
-However, it's important to address several risk factors as well, when considering adding a green roof to your property.
+They offer many advantages to building owners and occupiers, the general public, and the environment: better insulation, reduced power consumption, stormwater retention, improved air quality, and a biodiverse environment offering aesthetic diversity.
+However, green roofs may introduce property considerations and concerns that owners and occupiers should be aware of when reviewing their property and business risks.

 Property Risk Considerations

-Let's take a closer look at a few features likely be of interest to commercial property insurers when evaluating the building's overall risk profile.
+Let's take a closer look at a few features that will likely be of interest to commercial property insurers when evaluating the building's overall risk profile.

 Download our guide

 1. Potential for water leakage damage

 The irrigation pipework may be susceptible to freezing.
 Leaks in waterproofing membranes due to root growth or temperature fluctuations may expose the underlying roof structure to damage or corrosion.
 Drainage systems may become blocked by soil and vegetation.
 These risks are particularly relevant in the construction phase.

 Loss Prevention Tips: Penetrations in the roof should be minimized.
 It is important to include leak detection systems below the waterproofing membrane.
 Size gutters to accommodate both rainfall and irrigation runoff and maintain them regularly, with specific inspection points included.
 Consider the impact of roof gradient on the density of growth media and its propensity to shift or slide during heavy rain events.